_________________________________________________________________

 CARL subscribes to several full-text article databases.
 The "Big Three"--EBSCOhost, ProQuest, and JSTOR--are listed on the A-Z Databases page.
 Use these if you are looking for articles on a given topic.
 If you have a specific citation, use the Journal Search to see if CARL has access to that particular journal in full text in one our databases.

-Where do I get find the Barcodes/PINs OR the Username and Password to login?
+Where do I get find the Username and Password to login?

 How can I get full text resources?

 Most of the databases that CARL subscribes to largely contain full-text articles.
 Our major journal article databases allow you to limit a search to full text only.
-A Summon search can also be restricted to full text.
+One Search can also be restricted to full text.

 CARL has access to two major vendors of e-books: ProQuest (Ebook Central) and EBSCO.